DataVolumeXYZ/DataVolumeXYZ/_posts/2023-04-01-DataDojo-PowerBI-CommunityOfPractice-01.md

 # Founding the Data Dojo

 From the very beginning, I knew that there were varying levels of Power BI experience among the faculty and staff at DMU.
 Some had never even heard of Power BI, while others had already been using it for several years.
 I also knew that I didn't have the time or energy to teach everyone everything they needed to know about Power BI on an individual basis.
 Additionally, I knew that I couldn't be the only one teaching if I wanted to have an organization-wide impact.
-And finally, I knew that a hierarchical structure would only hinder the CoP's ability to grow and adapt organically.
+And finally, I knew that a hierarchical structure would only hinder our ability to grow and adapt organically.
 So, with all of that in mind, I created our Data Dojo with these founding principles:

 1. Anyone who is interested in learning how to make better use of their data can become a Data Dojo member.
 2. Members are welcome to attend as many (or as few) of our workshops as they like.